halkyonio/operator/README.md

 ![install operator](img/install-operator.png)
 ![subscribe operator](img/create-subscription.png)

-Wait a few moment and check if the pod of the operator has been created under the `openshift-operators` namespace.
+Wait a few moments and check if the pod of the operator has been created under the `openshift-operators` namespace.

     oc get -n openshift-operators pods
     NAME                                  READY     STATUS    RESTARTS   AGE